selinajcheng/Research/progress.md

 I'm keeping track of tasks here.
 See the archive/progress section for a play-by-play of what I've done so far.

 ## Now
 I'm on the data generation and collection phase of the project.
-Hoping to have preliminary results for one setup tomorrow morning at standup.
+Hoping to have results for the complete, sides, and corners setup POV renders paired with at least 1 object location (3 corresponding overhead renders dep. on the setup) by Wednesday noon, which is when I'll have to submit the poster.

+- [ ] Work on the first draft of the poster
+    - [ ] Figure out a good flow of sections
+    - [ ] Write the sections below
+- [ ] Rewrite the prompt (so it's clear that you're *not* looking for a green object in image 2 but the *location*)
+    - e.g., "Which of the following locations best match the location of the green object in image 1?
+Choose either 1, 2, 3, or 'not shown in image' as the location.
+Provide your answer in the following format: 'Location: [choice]\nExplanation: [explanation]\n"
+- [ ] Polish the API/model calling script to:
+    - [X] Load two images
+        - [ ] Ask genAI why you'd upload the first photo and prepare the second image as inline data instead
+    - [X] Call the model with the prompt
-- [ ] Add white material to walls (should show when rendering)
+    - [ ] Save all responses *and* reasoning to a file (.json)
+    - [ ] Automate pairing of overhead and
+- [ ] Run the experiment and get findings
+    - Call Gemini-2.5 Flash and Flash-Lite on one setup
+        - [ ] 1 (90 deg, complete)
+        - [ ] 2 (90 deg, sides)
+        - [ ] 3 (90 deg, corners)
+    - Manually calculate the accuracy by correct out of 12 (pairs of same map and different POV shot) for both models
+        - [ ] 1 (90 deg, complete)
+        - [ ] 2 (90 deg, sides)
+        - [ ] 3 (90 deg, corners)
-- [ ] Add green material to object (should show when rendering overhead)
+- [ ] Add findings to the poster

+### On My Mind
+- [ ] Read "From Map Reading to Geometric Intuitions" by Dillon and Spelke 2018 in full
-- [ ] Fix the script to render first-person shots (12 angles and therefore 12 camera coords?)
+- [ ] Get started on the slides

-    - [ ] Make the naming of the rendered images unique, e.g., x-, y-, z-coordinates of the camera and the angle from which the shot was taken
-    - Should make it so that it's as if you're standing inside the set up and looking down at it from an angle (you're bending your head), you're walking in a circle around a center point, stopping every 30 degrees and taking a photo directed at the center point.
+### *Backburner*
 - [ ] Make coordinates precise on the hypotenuse side
     - [ ] corners.py 60 deg
     - [ ] corners.py 30 deg
     - [ ] sides.py 60 deg
     - [ ] sides.py 30 deg
     - [ ] Re-render
-- [ ] Manually add 3 numbers (1,2,3) to 12 POV shots
-- [ ] Write prompt (4 choices, 3 numbers or not shown in the image)
-- [ ] Set up API/model calling script to:
-    - [ ] Load two images
-        - [ ] Ask genAI why you'd upload the first photo and prepare the second image as inline data instead
-    - [ ] Call the model with the prompt
-    - [ ] Save all responses *and* reasoning to a file (.json)
-- [ ] Call Gemini-2.5 Flash and Flash-Lite on one setup (90 deg, complete)
-- [ ] Manually calculate the accuracy by correct out of 12 (pairs of same map and different POV shot) for both models
-- [ ] Write standup slide

-### *After* 15:00 on Tuesday (2025-07-15)
-- [ ] Read "From Map Reading to Geometric Intuitions" by Dillon and Spelke 2018 in full
 - [ ] Read through your codebase and make sure you understand every line.
 - [ ] Look through the Structured 3D dataset using the command `cd /share/lil/aw588/data/zips`
 - [ ] Read about the Structured 3D dataset's corresponding research